 The goal of the Brain and Cognition programme is to obtain a better understanding of the nature of human cognition and its neural basis.

 The Brain and Cognition programme emphasizes theory development, attempts to base explanations for cognitive phenomena on neurobiological principles, and has a focus on using cognitive research to understand clinical findings.
+Below is a short introductory video about the history of research on understanding the human brain and consciousness.

 The mission of the Clinical Psychology programme is to conduct fundamental research using methods and models from basic psychology to investigate psychopathology, and to run trials to inform clinical practice.

-The developmental psychology programme studies typical and a-typical cognitive development across the life-span: from infancy to senescence.
+The Developmental Psychology programme studies typical and a-typical cognitive development across the life-span: from infancy to senescence.

 The Social Psychology Programme is dedicated to studying human beings in their social context, investigating the cognitive, affective, and motivational processes underlying social behaviour.